ublue-os/ublue-update/README.md

 * `max_mem_percent`: checks if memory usage is below specified percent

+* `network_not_metered`: if true, checks if the current network connection is not marked as metered

 ### Section: `notify`

 * `dbus_notify`: enable graphical notifications via dbus